Bull Run Run 50 Mile

 - Packet Pickup Reopens

-Light breakfast (muffins, bagels, juice but no coffee) in the dining hall
+Light breakfast (muffins, bagels, juice and, new this year, coffee!) in the dining hall

 - 6:00 am